 The Royal Society Entrepreneur in Residence (EiR) scheme, part of the Science, Industry and Translation programme, aims to increase the knowledge and awareness in UK universities of cutting edge industrial science, research and innovation.

-The scheme provides opportunities for outstanding industrial scientists and entrepreneurs to spend one day a week at a university developing a bespoke project to:
+The scheme provides opportunities for enthusiastic, highly experienced industrial scientists and entrepreneurs to spend one day a week at a university developing a bespoke project to:

 expose university staff and students to state-of-the-art industrial research and development, and the scientific challenges faced by industry